P1rat3xai/Nightmare/README.md

 ## Project Summary

-**HiveNightmare** (CVE-2021-36934) is a research project for simulating advanced fileless malware attack chains using built-in Windows binaries (LOLBins).
+This repo includes **HiveNightmare** (CVE-2021-36934) as part of the research project for simulating advanced fileless malware attack chains using built-in Windows binaries (LOLBins).
 It is designed for red/purple team exercises, detection engineering, and security research in isolated lab environments.

 > **Warning:** For research and training in isolated labs only. **Do not use on production or unauthorized systems.**